 We Indians have not received our Independence easily, there have been a great number of lives which were sacrificed in order for us to live the life that we enjoy today.
-It should always be our priority and duty to be grateful for the lives and efforts of those who fought for the independence and made our lives so much better, full of hopes and a promising future.
+It should always be our priority and duty to be grateful for the lives and efforts of the freedom fighters who fought for our independence and made our lives so much better, full of hopes and a promising future.
 When looking at our freedom fighters, it is worth paying attention that a huge number of these were from the magical land of Uttar Pradesh.
 Hence, as a tribute to these great people on India Independence Day we shared the list of 10 freedom fighters from Uttar Pradesh who have played an outstanding role in initiating the agony of being a British colony and some who took forward the resistance movement.

 - Mangal Pandey

 I am sure that every child and adult knows the name of this great Indian freedom fighter who was one of the earliest men to begin the resistance towards the British colonial rule.
 What people don’t know for a fact is that Mangal Pandey was born in a Brahmin family, in Ballia district of Uttar Pradesh.
 Mangal Pandey was a very dedicated military person who soon realized that India was moving towards the age of slavery.
 It was him, who ignited the need to rebel and protest against the ongoing colonialization amongst his fellow troop mates.
 Ultimately the quest that he had started was soon confronted by the British army and Mangal Pandey was sentenced for life.
 However, his sacrifice began the journey towards the free India movement which was now embedded in every child and adult likewise.